Men and women unequal when it comes to depression genes

 Questions also arise regarding the treatment of depression.
 “We already know that people do not all respond in the same way to antidepressants,” says the researcher.
 Some people respond very well, others not at all.
 However, we do not know why and we are not able to predict the answer at this time. »

 It is for this reason that this study by Patricia Silveira, who carried out her doctoral studies at the Universidade Federal do Rio Grande do Sul, in Brazil, is important to advance treatments.
-“The more we know about the genes involved in the disease, the more we will be able to develop specific treatments which will take into account the differences, particularly of sex, between people. »
+“The more we know regarding the genes involved in the disease, the more we will be able to develop specific treatments which will take into account the differences, particularly of sex, between people. »

 Still a lot of work to do